 - 1. All cases will include an executive summary of the key issues presented and responses to the questions presented in the case.
-Separate spread sheets will be attached.
+Separate spreadsheets will be attached.
 The executive summary is to be typed, double-spaced and presented in hard copy.
 Please remember to make sure your name is in the heading of each spreadsheet and executive summary. - 2.
-All spread sheets shall be prepared in Excel. - 3.
-Imperial Studio will be a group case, with each group preparing a power point.
+All spreadsheets shall be prepared in Excel. - 3.
+The Wreck will be a group case, with each group preparing a power point.
 Individual groups will be called on to present their case to the class. - 4.
 For the final case, students will prepare an analysis of the Walt Disney Marvel acquisition based on primary sources available on the SEC web sites, as well as class discussions and readings. - 5.
-Students are responsible for readings and submitting assignments on a timely basis.
+Students are responsible for readings and submitting assignments on a timely basis. - 6.
+Each week students will submit a valuation exercise showing the Market Value, the Total Enterprise Value, PE and TEV/EBITDA Multiples for leading media companies.

 DUE DATES

-Central Broadcasting Part 1 10/6
+Central Cable Part 1 11/13

-Central Broadcasting Part 2 10/13
+Central Cable Part 2 11/20

+The Wreck Presentation (group) 12/04

-Imperial Studios Presentation (group) Time Warner Cable spread sheet (individual) 10/27
+Time Warner Cable spread sheet 12/11

-Disney/Marvel Final 11/3
+Disney/Marvel Final 12/18